 In most cases, I can perform all of these corrections in a single procedure.
 In cases where the skin is exceptionally tight, though, these steps may need to be staged.
 I can also combine tuberous breast surgery with other procedures, such as liposuction or fat grafting, for a more comprehensive and dramatic enhancement.

-I tell my Santa Monica patients that recovery after corrective breast surgery varies with the severity of the condition.
+I tell my Beverly Hills/ West Hollywood patients that recovery after corrective breast surgery varies with the severity of the condition.
 You will receive specific instructions for aftercare and recuperation when we meet for your final preoperative appointment.
 You may need to wear a surgical support bra for the first week.
 Generally, my patients are ready to return to work or school in about a week.
 If your job is physically demanding, you may need additional recovery time.

 This procedure involves opening up the breast tissue and skin, which typically results in more swelling than a typical breast augmentation or lift; compared to those procedures, it may take more time for the swelling to dissipate and your final results to emerge.